Spiti & Pangi Valley

 Day Description

-Day 2 Today we travel along the Green Himalayas to Bir, India’s paragliding hotspot.
-A pleasant and relaxed drive to start this special journey, passing rice fields and the hilly landscape of the Kangra Valley.
+Day 2 We ride through the green Himalayas to Bir, India’s paragliding hotspot.
+A gentle start to the adventure, passing rice fields and the rolling hills of the Kangra Valley.

-Day 7 Exploration of the Spiti Valley with possible detours into side valleys.
-Arrival in Kaza in the afternoon with time to relax in the hotel garden.
+Day 7 Today we explore the Spiti Valley, with optional detours into side valleys.
+We arrive in Kaza in time to enjoy a relaxed afternoon in the hotel garden.

 Termine & Preise